About arc42

 Anonymous Play

-Game mode where unregistered users can play without persisting their statistics or match history
+Game mode where unregistered users can play against the AI without persisting their statistics or match history

 Arc42